Elle-M/night_writer/README.md

 [Turing School](https://turing.edu/) is an industry leading, online computer programming school, focused solely on helping students launch fulfilling careers in technology.

-In week five of Mod 1 the final project assignment a multiday solo project named Futbol.
+In week five of Mod 1 the final project assignment is a multiday solo project named Futbol.
 Listed below are our specifications and outcomes of the project.

 ## Learning Goals